 This publication is for general information only and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
 The Financial Conduct Authority does not regulate tax advice, so it is outside the investment protection rules of the Financial Services and Markets Act and the Financial Services Compensation Scheme.
-This publication represents our understanding of the law and HM Revenue & Customs practice as at 22 January 2025.
+This publication represents our understanding of the Budget 2023, the Finance (No 2) Bill 2022-23 and the law and HM Revenue & Customs practice as at 8 April 2023.

-Vhat does a financial dviser do?
+What does a financial adviser do?